Soumyals/pencil-sketch-converter/README.md

 # pencil-sketch-converter
-OpenCv based project which converts images to realistic pencil sketches using edge detectiong and image processing techniques.
+Created a Python-based project using OpenCV, transforming images into artistic pencil sketches by employing grayscale conversion, Gaussian blurring, edge detection, and adaptive thresholding.
+Successfully simulated hand-drawn effects with precise control, optimizing the pipeline for real-time transformation and enhanced sketch quality.